College of Humanities & Behavioral Sciences

 Implementing CompStat and Crime Analysis in Maryland Police Agencies

 With over $1 million in funding from the State of Maryland Governor’s Office of Crime Control and Prevention, Drs.
-Rachel and Roberto Santos partnered with the University of Maryland, Institute for Governmental Service and Research, to assist 100 agencies throughout the State of Maryland in their implemenation of CompStat, Crime Analysis, and Stratified Policing.
+Rachel and Roberto Santos partnered with the University of Maryland, Institute for Governmental Service and Research, to assist 100 agencies throughout the State of Maryland in their implementation of CompStat, Crime Analysis, and Stratified Policing.
 A comprehensive framework for delivery of training and technical assistance was developed which included 1) a best practices seminar for police executives, 2) a needs assessment process that resulted in specific recommendations for implementation, 3) training for sworn and crime analysis personnel, 4) a workshop for implementation plan development, and 4) in depth on site assistance.
-The inititative succeeded in training most of the agencies and hundreds of their sworn and crime analysis personnel, conducting over 30 assessements, and providing in depth assistance to a number of agencies for the successful impelmentation of Stratified Policing.
+The initiative succeeded in training most of the agencies and hundreds of their sworn and crime analysis personnel, conducting over 30 assessments, and providing in depth assistance to a number of agencies for the successful implementation of Stratified Policing.

 Port St. Lucie, FL Police Department: Institutionalizing Problem Solving, Analysis, and Accountability